The diagram of the Talend Cloud functional architecture is divided into two main parts: the local network and the cloud

 - Import API definitions directly from Talend Cloud API Designer and use them to implement services.
 You can then test your Talend Cloud API Tester and publish them to Talend Cloud.

 The Talend Remote Engine is used to run Jobs, Tasks, and preparations, on premises.
-The Remote Engine for Pipelines is used to run pipelines everywhere (on premises or in your Virtual Private Cloud).
+The Remote Engine Gen2 is used to run pipelines everywhere (on premises or in your Virtual Private Cloud).

 You can also run Routes, Data Services, and Tasks on premises if Talend Runtime running on the same machine as the Talend Remote Engine.